Y2K2Anomaly/Namaskaram/README.md

 -  like a post unlike a post
 -  comment on post and delete your comment
 -  real time chat section start a chat, delete particular message or whole conversation with a user.
--  all the features are working in this app except search inputs and notifications.

 # Tools and technologies used
 MERN, pure css, multer, cloudinary, JWT, Bcrypt, Socket.io, @materialUI icons and badge component for ripple online badge effect, vercel and render.